-The former mayor had just pleaded guilty in federal court to fraud and tax evasion charges arising from other illegitimate “Healthy Holly” payments, and Scott wanted to take a stand during a busy news cycle.
+The former mayor had just pleaded guilty in federal court to fraud and tax evasion charges arising from other illegal “Healthy Holly” payments, and Scott wanted to take a stand during a busy news cycle.

 “Cleaning up city government and restoring public confidence is my top priority” was the reason Scott gave for returning the Grant contributions.
 He subsequently abstained from approving another master leasing contract to Grant, which was pushed through by then-Mayor Bernard C. “Jack” Young.

 Now that he is the mayor, Scott has accepted what he once rejected.

 On October 31, his campaign committee reported a $5,000 donation from Grant, $1,000 short of the maximum contribution allowable, according to State Elections Board records.